Sacroiliac (SI) joint pain usually hurts in your low back and buttocks. It’s one of the major causes of low back pain.

 People experience SI joint pain differently.
 This is one of the reasons it can be difficult to diagnose.
 Some of the symptoms clinicians look for include:

-- Pain and stiffness that often localize in the back.
+- Localized pain and stiffness that often occurs in the buttock area.
 The pain and stiffness are often just on one side of the body, but they may occur on both.

 - Pain in the hips or pelvis.
 This can feel like weakness, numbness, or even burning.